-5. Guys start with a 1-1 count.
-Girls a 0-0 count.
+5. All players start with a 1-1 count.
 A foul is a strike.
 You get 1 courtesy foul with 2 strikes, then the next foul you’re out.

 7. A good softball pitch has a height of the batter until twice the height of the batter and LANDS ON home plate or the strike mat.
 Pitches outside these guidelines are balls.
 And don’t try to get walked.
 That’s lame.
 Hitting is way more fun!
 The pitchers are not professionals, so swing at a decent pitch.

 12.5.
 Intentional walks aren’t allowed!
 It’s ridiculous.
 Just don’t do it.
-If a male player is walked with 2 outs, the team may send up their next male player to bat, or they can send up the player that was supposed to bat after the player that got walked.
+If any player is walked with 2 outs, the team may then choose to send up either the next male or female player in their batting order to bat.

 13. Full games are 6 innings.
 If there’s a really big lead by one team and we’re running behind on the schedule because lots of scoring takes up time, your ump may decide to deduct 1 inning from your game.
 Your ump will always announce if there will be 1 less inning played with at least 1 full inning remaining.
 Ties are allowed if no time remains, but we do have a way to try and break the tie with 1 extra inning if there’s time for it.
 If 2 teams tie, then both teams win which is the best right!?
 There’s always playoffs redemption!